ChiLiubio/microeco/README.md

 1. install the package when encounter such an error.
 Indeed, it's very easy to install in Rstudio.
 Just try it.

 2. install the packages in advance.
-We recommend this solution if you are interest at many methods of the microeco package.
+We recommend this solution if you are interest in many methods of the microeco package.
 We first show some packages that are necessary in some functions.

 <div id="content-wrapper">